-Veterinary assistants are an integral part of the veterinary team and the Veterinary Assistant Pre-Professional Program is a one-semester noncredit course, which includes more than 90 hours of classroom instruction and 60 hours of observational experience working in a clinical setting to get you ready for your new career.
+Veterinary Assistants are an integral part of the veterinary team.
+Moraine Valley’s Veterinary Assistant Pre-Professional Program is a one-semester, NAVTA-approved noncredit course that includes more than 150 hours of classroom instruction and 100 hours of externship experience working in a clinical setting to get you ready for your new career.

 The topics covered in the Veterinary Assistant Pre-Professional Program include: medical terminology; animal behavior and handling; medication administration; preventative care; laboratory safety; radiology procedures; surgical prep, monitoring and recovery, and aseptic practices to help prevent the spread of disease.